George Washington: First term

 Washington was inaugurated on April 30, 1789, taking the oath of office at Federal Hall in New York City.
 (Note: There has been debate over whether Washington added "so help me God" to the end of the oath.)
 His coach was led by militia and a marching band and followed by statesmen and foreign dignitaries in an inaugural parade, with a crowd of 10,000.
-Robert R. Livingston administered the oath, using a Bible provided by the Masons.
+Robert R. Livingston administered the oath, using a Bible provided by the Freemasons.
 Washington read a speech in the Senate Chamber, asking "that Almighty Being ... consecrate the liberties and happiness of the people of the United States".
 Though he wished to serve without a salary, Congress insisted that he receive one, providing Washington $25,000 annually (compared to $5,000 annually for the vice president).

 Washington wrote to James Madison: "As the first of everything in our situation will serve to establish a precedent, it is devoutly wished on my part that these precedents be fixed on true principles."
 To that end, he argued against the majestic titles proposed by the Senate, including "His Majesty" and "His Highness the President", in favor of "Mr. President".
 His executive precedents included the inaugural address, messages to Congress, and the cabinet form of the executive branch.
 He also selected the first justices for the Supreme Court.

 Washington was an able administrator and judge of talent and character.
 The old Confederation lacked the powers to handle its workload and had weak leadership, no executive, a small bureaucracy of clerks, large debt, worthless paper money, and no power to establish taxes.
 Congress created executive departments in 1789, including the State Department, the War Department, and the Treasury Department.
 Washington appointed Edmund Randolph as Attorney General, Samuel Osgood as Postmaster General, Thomas Jefferson as Secretary of State, Henry Knox as Secretary of War, and Alexander Hamilton as Secretary of the Treasury.
 Washington's cabinet became a consulting and advisory body, not mandated by the Constitution.
 Washington restricted cabinet discussions to topics of his choosing and expected department heads to agreeably carry out his decisions.
 He exercised restraint in using his veto power, writing that "I give my Signature to many Bills with which my Judgment is at variance."

 Washington opposed political factionalism and remained non-partisan throughout his presidency (the only United States president to do so).
-He was sympathetic to a Federalist form of government.
+He was sympathetic to a federalist form of government.
 Washington's closest advisors formed two factions, portending the First Party System.
 Hamilton formed the Federalist Party to promote national credit and a financially powerful nation.
 Jefferson opposed Hamilton's agenda and founded the Jeffersonian Republicans.
 Washington favored Hamilton's agenda, however, and it ultimately went into effect—resulting in bitter controversy.

 Other domestic issues during Washington's first term included the planning of a permanent capital, the passage of several constitutional amendments including the Bill of Rights, and continuing debates concerning slavery and expansion into Native American territory.
 Washington proclaimed November 26, 1789, as a day of Thanksgiving to encourage national unity.